Fort Stewart: Hunter Army Airfield

-Post-Vietnam era
+After the Vietnam era

 On 1 July 1974, the soon-to-be reactivated 1st Battalion, 75th Infantry Regiment (Ranger), parachuted into Fort Stewart.
-The Battalion was formally reactivated the following month.
+The battalion was formally reactivated the following month.
 It was the first Army Ranger battalion activated since the Second World War.
 Hunter Army Airfield was reopened to support the training and activities of the Rangers.

 In October 1974, Headquarters, 24th Infantry Division was activated at Fort Stewart.
-This historic unit, which had seen active and arduous service in the Pacific during WW II and in the Korean War, and served as an element of NATO forces defending western Europe, had been inactive since 1970.
+This historic unit, which had seen active and arduous service in the Pacific during WW II and in the Korean War, and served as an element of NATO forces defending Western Europe, had been inactive since 1970.
 The "Victory" Division, as it was known, was going to make Fort Stewart its home.
-It was perhaps fitting that the "V" shaped layout of the main post itself represented the "V" for the Victory Division.
+Perhaps fittingly, the V-shaped layout of the main post itself represented the "V" for the Victory Division.
 The 24th Infantry Division would make Fort Stewart uniquely its own.

 With the reactivation of the 24th Infantry Division, the post entered a new phase in its history.
 Facilities were upgraded, and new permanent structures replaced many of the old World War II-era wooden buildings from the days of Camp Stewart.
 On 1 October 1980, the 24th Infantry Division was designated a mechanized infantry division, and assigned as the heavy division of the XVIII Airborne Corps, the core element of the newly organized Rapid Deployment Force.
 This designation was the fruition of that potential first realized by those who served at the post during the Cuban Missile Crisis.

-The 24th Infantry Division began intensive training over the expanse of piney woods and lowlands of the post, and conducted live-fire exercises on many of the old Camp Stewart anti-aircraft ranges.
-Additional deployment training and exercises took Division units from Georgia's woodlands to the National Training Center at Fort Irwin, California, as well as to other areas of the world such as Egypt and Turkey.
-The Division was regularly seen in REFORGER exercises in Germany and BRIGHT STAR in Egypt.
+The 24th Infantry Division began intensive training over the expanse of piney woods and lowlands of the post, and conducted live-fire exercises on many of the old Camp Stewart antiaircraft ranges.
+Additional deployment training and exercises took division units from Georgia's woodlands to the National Training Center at Fort Irwin, California, as well as to other areas of the world, such as Egypt and Turkey.
+The division was regularly seen in REFORGER exercises in Germany and BRIGHT STAR in Egypt.
 Its training was continuous.
-The mission of the Rapid Deployment Force was to be prepared to deploy to practically any point on the globe at a moment’s notice, to deal with whatever threat might be discerned.
+The mission of the Rapid Deployment Force was to be prepared to deploy to practically any point on the globe at a moment's notice, to deal with whatever threat might be discerned.